To finish off this month’s cult theme, I’ve put together one of the coolest cocktail recipes I’ve featured on Rad or Shite yet.

 See all that awesome shimmer?
 That’s due to the addition of a small amount of pearl lustre petal dust.
 This is normally used to decorate cakes, but when you add it to just the right combination of alcohol and sugar, it creates a wonderful shimmering effect in your drink when it’s agitated.

-Don’t be afraid to keeping that Gatling Laser ‘spun up’ with a few twirls!
+Don’t be afraid to keep that Gatling Laser ‘spun up’ with a few twirls!
 Those super mutants won’t know what hit them…

 How to make a Gatling Laser